 For this exciting 8-night amphibian and reptile tour, herpetologist Dr. Stephen Mullin will join our bilingual naturalist guides.
-Steve is the Chair of the Department of Biology at Stephen F. Austin State University and Editor of Herpetologica, an international scientific journal specializing in reptiles and amphibians.
+Steve is the Chair of the Department of Biology at Arkansas State University and former Editor of Herpetologica, an international scientific journal specializing in reptiles and amphibians.
 He has been involved in herpetology surveys in tropical America, and is the lead instructor for a field herpetology workshop hosted at the Southwest Research Station in Arizona.
 Now, Steve brings his passion, knowledge and enthusiasm for amphibians and reptiles to us!

-Join Steve and Canopy Family’s naturalist guides for an unforgettable reptile and amphibian tour in search of an array of Panamanian reptiles and amphibians!
-We will visit some of our premier areas for wildlife watching during the day, and conclude several days with night hikes, when many of these animals are very active.
+Join Steve and Canopy Family’s naturalist guides for an unforgettable tour in search of an array of Panamanian reptiles and amphibians!
+We will visit some of our premier areas for wildlife watching during the day, and conclude several days with night hikes, when many of these animals are most active.
 Steve brings his knowledge and expertise to this exciting program on our daily walks, and will deliver informative presentations regarding the natural history, ecology and conservation of tropical reptiles and amphibians.
-By maximizing our opportunities for exploration, we will no doubt find many interesting representatives of these two groups of animals!
+By maximizing our opportunities for exploration, we will no doubt find many interesting representatives of these two groups of animal!
 There are also ample opportunities to enjoy the birds, mammals, invertebrates, and plant life of the rainforests!